It's rare that projects are confined to a single team or department.

 Sync your sprint project with Trello

-If it is not already done, sign up to Unito with Trello and one of the other apps you want to sync (don't worry you can add more apps later).
+If it is not already done, sign up to Unito with Trello and one of the other tools you want to sync (don't worry you can add more tools later).

 If you're already in the Unito App, click on "Add Sync".

 The first step is to select what you want to sync.
-Here choose the app and its project you want to bring into Trello.
+Here choose the tool and its project you want to bring into Trello.

 Then you choose where to sync this project, in our case it is Trello.